OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ## Dynamic loading
 You have the possibility to dynamically load Channels, Forwarders and Computers.

-For now just Channels and Forwarders are supported.

 To load a class, mention its name in the properties file used at startup, like for example:
 ```properties
 #